Jimmy Santos (actor): Entertainment career

 After a one-season stint with the 7-Up Uncolas in the PBA, Santos began appearing in serious movie supporting roles in the 1970s.
 His debut movie was Bontoc with Fernando Poe Jr. He was also cast in Little Christmas Tree.
 In the 1980s he turned to comedy, and became a regular in the television series Iskul Bukol and T.O.D.A.S.: Television's Outrageously Delightful All-Star Show.
 He also became a regular host in the noon-time television variety show Eat Bulaga! until 2022.
 Since then, he starred as lead comic actor in such feature films as I Love You 3X a Day, Bondying (a remake), Wooly Booly, and Humanap Ka ng Panget.

 In 2011, Santos played a supporting role alongside Vice Ganda in The Unkabogable Praybeyt Benjamin.

 In 2013, he returned to action via Bang Bang Alley with Megan Young.

 In 2014, Santos returned to comedy via the film My Illegal Wife with Zanjoe Marudo and Pokwang.

 Santos's most recent film is TOL in 2019 with Enchong Dee and Jessy Mendiola.

 Personal life

-Jimmy has three children.
+He has three children.
 He finished banking and finance at Jose Rizal College.

 In 2021, Santos started a YouTube channel under the name "Jimmy Saints" where he covers vignettes about his life.

-Jimmy migrated to Canada in 2023 and worked in the recycling industry.
+He migrated to Canada in 2023 and worked in the recycling industry.
 He returned to the Philippines in 2025.